UCLComputerScience/COMP0016_Team34.github.io/Receptionist/ReceptionistClient/ReadMe.txt

 mvn clean
     Then enter
 mvn package
-4. copy the jre folder and paste it into target folder
-5. go to target folder, open a cmd, and enter: java -cp ReceptionistClient-1.0-SNAPSHOT.jar GUI.App This runs the client as a jar file
+4. go to target folder, open a cmd, and enter: java -cp ReceptionistClient-1.0-SNAPSHOT.jar GUI.App This runs the client as a jar file
-6.pack the jar into an exe with any tool
+5.pack the jar into an exe with any tool